Bottom Line Up Front

 The threats are constantly evolving, with new challenges like videoconference hijacking (Zoom bombing) and variations of some common types of cyberattacks, including:

 - Business email compromise—Criminals use social engineering techniques to convince employees to wire money by sending spoofed emails or texts that appear to come from a person of authority in the company.

 - Phishing—Phishing emails are sent to employees to trick them into sharing account credentials or opening malicious attachments.

 - Ransomware—Ransomware is a type of malware that can infect a computer when a user clicks on a malicious link in an email or on a website.
 The malware encrypts files on the device and any others linked to it through a network.
 Users are locked out and receive a message from the cybercriminals to pay up in order to gain access to their files.

 - Stolen or compromised devices—Hackers steal devices or break into them to steal sensitive data.

 It’s important to stay vigilant in this ever-changing environment.
-Here are 10 tips to help your organization guard against new and emerging cyberthreats.
+These 10 tips can help your organization guard against new and emerging cyberthreats.

 - Use a firewall and antivirus software.
 Protect your internet connection by setting up a firewall and encryption.
 All computers should be equipped with antivirus software and antispyware.
-Set up automatic software updates on all company devices to ensure security fixes are in place.
+Set up automatic software updates to ensure security fixes are in place.

 - Secure your Wi-Fi network.
 Make sure your Wi-Fi network is secure with password-protected access to your router.
-Set up a separate guest account with a different password for customers or clients who need to access Wi-Fi, so they don’t have access to your main network.
+Set up a guest account with a different password for customers or clients who need to access Wi-Fi, so they don’t need to access your main network.